Goodbye 886 - Taiwan Military Dependents' Village Cultural Park

 臺灣眷村文化園區懷舊造景

-Time flies, and the unique cultural atmosphere of the military dependents' village is a nostalgia for many who long for the flavors of their hometown.
+Time flies, and the unique cultural atmosphere of the military dependents' village is a nostalgic taste of home for many.

 Goodbye 886 - Taiwan Military Dependents' Village Cultural Park Introduction